Before you start driving as a beginner, it’s wise to consider some driving tips for beginners that will help you drive as a pro.

 You’ll end up with points on your driving record, a fine, or worse – you could cause a potentially fatal accident.

-Remember though, that there are plenty of other distractions other than cell phones.
+Remember, though, that there are plenty of other distractions besides cell phones.

 Eating while driving is a big one.
-Trying to juggle a Reuben and your steering wheel?
-Don’t — pull over, enjoy your sandwich, and carry on.
+Are you trying to juggle a Reuben and your steering wheel?
+Don’t – pull over, enjoy your sandwich, and carry on.

-Maps and navigations systems are also potential distractions.
-The best advice?
-As much as you can, be prepared before you set off, or enlist a capable passenger to direct you.
+Maps and navigation systems are also potential distractions.
+What is the best advice?
+As much as you can, be prepared before you set off or enlist a capable passenger to direct you.

 8. Stick to the Speed Limit